bmhaynie/high-branch/_beer/mcgill-avenue.md

 alt:
 availability: Keg
 bitterness:
-description: A hazy "northeast" inspired IPA.
-Smooth and easy drinking with a distinctive hop flavor and aroma from the heavy dry hopping with Mosaic.
+description: Smooth and easy drinking with a distinctive hop flavor and aroma from the heavy dry hopping with Mosaic and Columbus.
 gravity:
 hops:
 ibu: 42